korymath/gazevectorregression/README.md

 /data
 ```

-run_single_test provides a single experiment
+run_basic_exp will run on all *.mat files in the /data folder.

-Need to set train and test data files
+run_single_test provides a single experiment and you need to set train and test data files

 ## Model building